toddeTV/talk-2025-02-13-hamburg-vue-js-meetup/README.md

 Respectable mentions to projects that helped this project:

 - My own talk titled `Your Own Vite Plugin?
 That's as easy as 1 2 3(D)` that was held on 2025-01-29 at the [Vue.js Nation](https://vuejsnation.com/) 2025 conference (online) was the foundation of this project.
 See the project code here: [https://github.com/toddeTV/talk_2025-01-29_vue-js-nation-conference](https://github.com/toddeTV/talk_2025-01-29_vue-js-nation-conference)
+- My own talk titled `Playing with Nuxt in 3D` that was held on 2024-11-12 at the [NuxtNation](https://nuxtnation.com/) 2024 conference (online) was the foundation of this project.
+See the project code here: [https://github.com/toddeTV/talk_2024-11-12_NuxtNation-conference](https://github.com/toddeTV/talk_2024-11-12_NuxtNation-conference)

 Used programs/ softwares, services and dependencies - besides the ones in `./package.json`: